mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ##### Wrapper Function
-JuliaGrid provides a wrapper function for PMU state estimation analysis and also supports the computation of powers and currents using the [`stateEstimation!`](@ref stateEstimation!(::PmuStateEstimation{<:WLS})) function:
+JuliaGrid provides the [`stateEstimation!`](@ref stateEstimation!(::PmuStateEstimation{<:WLS})) wrapper function for PMU state estimation.
+It solves the WLS or LAV model, and it can optionally compute powers and currents:
 ```@example PMUOptimalPlacement
 analysis = pmuStateEstimation(monitoring)
 stateEstimation!(analysis; verbose = 2)